djedjethai/goMicroSvc/README.md

 ## key issues
 - Implementing each service following the hexagonal architecture
-- Using RPC and/or gRPC to hasten the communication between services
+- Using RPC or gRPC to hasten the communication between services
 - Setting up RabbbitMQ to provide event-messaging communication between services